-Packaging Loose Parts are typically known as the recyclable parts.
+Packaging Loose Parts are typically known as recyclable parts.
 They tend to be FREE!
-Cardboard boxes, paper towel rolls, and egg cartons are just a few of these multi faceted Loose Parts.
+Cardboard boxes, paper towel rolls, and egg cartons are just a few of these multi-faceted Loose Parts.

 Packaging Loose Parts